tutorcruncher/tc-api-docs/pages/ahc-categories/list-all-ad-hoc-charge-categories.md

 ### List all Ad Hoc Charges Categories

-Returns a list of your ad hoc charge categories.
-The ad hoc charge categories are sorted by `id`, with the largest id first.
+Returns a list of your Ad Hoc Charges Categories.
+The Ad Hoc Charges Categories are sorted by `id`, with the smallest id first.